pusher/go-interface-fuzzer/README.markdown

 Once you have your special comments, in which only `@fuzz interface` and `@known correct` is necessary, run `go-interface-fuzzer` on the file and it will spit out the testing functions.

+Stupid!
+---

+This is currently very stupid!
+You have to provide functions to compare and to generate every type, even builtins!
+This will be fixed.